-For many years now the Dorset History Centre has kindly allowed our members to copy full details of the entries in the original registers.
+For nearly 30 years the Dorset History Centre kindly allowed our members to copy full details of the entries in the original registers.
 As a result, the Society now holds a very large collection of Parish Register Transcriptions for Dorset.
 We have concentrated on transcribing records before 1838, as later records are more easily available in the form of Birth, Marriage and Death certificates issued following the introduction of civil registration in 1837.
-Members are continuing to transcribe the registers.
+However, in order for the condition of the original registers to be preserved the arrangement with the Dorset History Centre has now come to an end, as has this Society’s project.
 We are grateful that some transcriptions of later years have been donated to the Society.

-Details of the Parishes which have been transcribed can be found by entering the Parish Name in the Search box below.
+Details of the Parishes which have been transcribed can be found by entering the Parish Name in the Search box above.
 The result shows the up to date list of transcriptions which are held at our Treetops Research Centre.
-The following codes may be seen.
+The following code may be seen.